irokin/GPFL/README.md

 gradle run --args="-ea Foo"
 ```

-#### Filtering out overfitting rules
-To have predictions and verifications generated with overfitting rules removed, you can set the `overfitting factor` by adding line `"overfitting_factor": 0.1` to `config.json`, then perform learning or application.

 #### Ensemble mode
 Given home folder `Foo` that contains configuration file `config.json` with `home` option set to `Foo`, and you have produced result folders `r1`, `r2` and `r3` (each should contain `eval_log.txt` file) and placed them in `Foo`, if you want to run in ensemble mode to aggregate the best performing rules over different configurations, add line `"ensemble_bases": ["r1", "r2", "r3"]` and optional change `out` option to `ensemble`, run:
 ```shell script